Each year, the Gonzaga Mothers Club organizes dozens of events and activities that enrich the school community.

 The Gonzaga Mothers Club provides the hospitality for the three Parent-Teacher Conferences that take place during the school year.
 Volunteers provide food and refreshments that are appreciated by fellow parents and faculty alike!

 Volunteers are needed to set up; serve as readers, ushers or Eucharistic ministers at the Mass; and help prepare and serve the breakfast.
-If you have any questions, please contact event organizer Libby Mullen at email@example.com.
+If you have any questions, please contact event organizers Mary Ellen Ruhlen or Mary Thomas at firstname.lastname@example.org.

 The Freshman Retreat is a two-and-a-half day retreat for the entire freshman class as they begin their second semester at Gonzaga.
 The retreat, which is held at Gonzaga and includes sleeping on campus, is organized by Campus Ministry and led by a wonderful team of junior and senior student leaders.
 It’s an experience many young men of Gonzaga count among the highlights of their time on Eye Street.